civicrm/composer-compile-lib/README.md

 ]);
 ```

-In either case, it loads the `tpl-file` (`EntityTemplate.php`).
-The template receives one input (e.g. `$tplData ==
-"src/Entity/Sandwich.json"`).

 ## Functions

 PHP's standard library has a lot of functions that would work for basic file manipulation (`copy()`, `rename()`, `chdir()`, etc).
 The
-problem is error-signaling -- you have to explicitly check error-output, and this grows cumbersome with improvised glue code.
+problem is error-signaling -- you have to explicitly check error-output, and this grows cumbersome for improvised glue code.
 It's more
-convenient to have a default 'stop-on-error' behavior, e.g.  throwing exceptions.
+convenient to have a default *stop-on-error* behavior, e.g.  throwing exceptions.

 [symfony/filesystem](https://symfony.com/doc/current/components/filesystem.html) provides wrappers which throw exceptions.
 But it puts them into a class `Filesystem` which, which requires more boilerplate.